Single-Handed (TV series): Episodes

+Jack investigates a car accident involving a local teenager, and suspects that the girl is in an abusive relationship.
+However, he is unable to focus on the case due to tensions back at home, where he continues to be the subject of Brian's simmering hatred.

 Overseas

 Under the name "Jack Driscoll," the series was aired at least twice in Denmark on the primary Public Service channel DR 1.
 The channel does not use adverting breaks, so each story was shown as a 90 to 100 episode.

 In Finland, the national broadcaster Yle aired the first three seasons during 2017–2018 and the second run was in the spring/summer of 2020, under the name "Vastavirtaan" (Against the Current).